NarloyZBoy/-MartinezR-.github.io/projects/thermoel.md

 ---

 # NE568-Space Nuclear Power
-# Small physical mockup of a RTG
+## Small physical mockup of a RadioIsotope Generator "(RTG)"
+Creation of a "table top" RTG for classroom demonstration/ education.

 images, descriptions, and files here.